hmontero1205/pygrader/README.md

     - `./grade.py --dump <hw> --code=<code>`: all grades for rubric item `code`
     - `./grade.py --dump <hw> <student> --code=<code>`: student's grades for
       rubric item `code`.
+- If you want to simply build the submission and have a look around, run this:
+  `./grade.py -i <hw> <student>`.
+This will drop you into a shell at a pristine version of the submission.

 # Repo Overview
 This section provides a high-level explanation of the design for this grader.